neguse/noiz2sa-port/bulletml/src/tinyxml/readme.txt

 <Item priority="1">

 	Creates another TiXmlElement which is a child of the "ToDo" element.
-	This element has 1 attribute, with the name ‘priority’ and the value ‘1’.
+	This element has 1 attribute, with the name â€˜priorityâ€™ and the value â€˜1â€™.

 Go to the

 	A TiXmlText.
 This is a leaf node and cannot contain other nodes.
-	It is a child of the ‘Item" Element.
+	It is a child of the â€˜Item" Element.

 <bold>